Event Information

 Friday Dinner

-Registrations dinner is included in all the 4Peaks and 2Peaks entries but additional meals can be booked for supporters, family, friends and 10km runners.
+Additional meals can also be booked for supporters, family, friends and 10km runners.
 The food is famously delicious!

 Event t-shirt